 The most common treatment to control the cancer and help improve symptoms is hormone therapy.
 This shrinks the cancer cells, wherever they are in the body, and slows down the growth of the cancer.
 However, hormone therapy can also cause side effects.

 There are also treatments available to manage specific symptoms.
 For example, if your prostate cancer has spread to the bones (advanced prostate cancer) it can cause bone pain.
-Treatments to manage bone pain include pain-relieving drugs and radiotherapy.
+Treatments include drugs and certain types of radiotherapy that provide pain relief.

 Making a decision